matplotlib/matplotlib/doc/faq/installing_faq.rst

-file:`matplotlib-0.99.0.rc1-py2.5-macosx10.5.mpkg`, it will run the Installer.app, prompt you for a password if you need system wide installation privileges, and install to a directory like file:`/Library/Python/2.5/site-packages/`, again depedending on your python version.
+file:`matplotlib-0.99.0.rc1-py2.5-macosx10.5.mpkg`, it will run the Installer.app, prompt you for a password if you need system wide installation privileges, and install to a directory like file:`/Library/Python/2.5/site-packages/`, again depending on your python version.
 This directory may not be in your python path, so you should test your installation with::